troychaplin/block-accessibility-checks/README.md

 - **Table Block:** Control header and caption requirements
 - **Heading Block:** Select which heading levels to restrict in the editor (H1, H5, H6 can be disabled)

+### Post & Page Validation Settings

+Configure editor-level validation for posts and pages at **Block Checks → Editor Validation**:

+- **Post Title Validation:** Ensure posts and pages have a title set
+- Configure validation level (error/warning/disabled) independently for posts and pages
+- Real-time validation as users type in the title field

 ### Post Meta Settings

-Configure validation for required post meta fields at **Block Checks → Meta Field Checks**:
+Configure validation for required post meta fields at **Block Checks → Meta Field Checks** (if any registered):

 - Enable or disable validation for each registered meta field
 - Set validation level (error/warning/disabled) per field